#SMX Liveblog: Google Local Optimization in 2014 (#32D)

 4) Align local tactics with your digital strategy.
 Be a strategic holistic marketer.
 Align your local content with your overall local strategy.
 If you see coverage gaps in organic search, you can go after those gaps with Local.

-Last — and definitely not least — is a presentation form Greg Gifford (@GregGifford).
+Last — and definitely not least — is a presentation from Greg Gifford (@GregGifford).
 This presentation was so awesome if I could swear in this blog I would.
 It was good.

 You can see the whole presentation here: Local SEO: It’s Not Rocket Science